neurobioinfo/scrnabox/README_HTO.md

 This step runs the Differetial gene expression (DEG); first add the labels obtained from Step 7 to `/job_info/parameters/step8_ clus_label.txt`.

 **To-do**
--we must makesure that the input format is clear to the user (comma-delimited; dopaminergic,dopaminergic,other)
+-we must makesure that the input format is clear to the user (comma-delimited; ex: dopaminergic,dopaminergic,other)

 #### DGEList
 This step creates a DGEListobject from a table of counts obtained from seurate objects.
 It need alot of RAM, we suggest 3*size(seu_int_clu.rds)